-#Kardashian Sisters Show Support For #PlannedParenthood, #KylieJenner Donates $1M To #SmileTrain
+#Kardashian Sisters Show Support For #PlannedParenthood, #KylieJenner Donates $500K To #SmileTrain

 Meanwhile, Kylie Jenner was also recently busy with her charity work.
 The 19-year-old fashion and cosmetics mogul took the time off her busy schedule and visited the Delgado clinic in Lima, Peru, and a local family home.

-The young entrepreneur was photographed meeting children with cleft chin and cleft palate who had undergone surgery with the assistance of Smile Train, a non-profit organization that aims to support and provide corrective surgery for children with the birth condition.
+The young entrepreneur was photographed meeting children with cleft chins and cleft palates who had undergone surgery with the assistance of Smile Train, a non-profit organization that aims to support and provide corrective surgery for children with the birth condition.

-It can be recalled that Kylie collaborated with Smile Train last year and launched a special-edition lip kit collection called “Smile”.
+It can be recalled that Kylie collaborated with Smile Train last year and launched a special-edition lip kit collection called “Smile.”
 All the proceeds from the limited-edition lip kits were donated to the organization.

 The special lip kits became an instant hit and even had a relaunch in January.
 In total, Kylie Jenner amassed nearly $500,000 and donated it straight to Smile Train.
 According to reports, the amount will fund 1,800 surgeries for children with cleft lip or cleft palate.